 Core Curriculum

 Plastic Surgery training is extremely complex.
 Unlike some regional specialties that focus on one anatomic area or one organ structure, we are involved in surgery in many anatomical locations and organ systems.
 Additionally, we are a technique-based specialty which requires problem solving.
 Teaching surgical procedures alone is not going to prepare a young surgeon for a lifetime of practice, so we must teach principles rather than operations.
-In this way the surgeon can adapt to changes in techniques and approaches over time because he has a firm grasp on the principles of surgery.
+In this way, the surgeon can adapt to changes in techniques and approaches over time because they have a firm grasp on the principles of surgery.

 Academics AT a glance: